ryfylke-react-as/rtk-query-loader/README.md

 npm i @ryfylke-react/rtk-query-loader
 ```

-Here's a simple example of a component using rtk-query-loader:
+A simple example of a component using rtk-query-loader:

 ```tsx
 import {